 Chopta is where you will need to get in order to visit Tungnath and Chandrashila.
 The motorable road will, in fact, bring you right to the starting point of the trek.
 I have covered this topic in detail in the previous part of this post, How to plan a trip to Chopta.
 Please take a look at this article for very detailed information on how you can arrive at Chopta by either car, motorcycle, taxi or public transport.

 Acute Mountain Sickness

-Symptoms of altitude would be a little same to those of high fever.
-If you start to feel dizzy, found it difficult to breathe, fatigued, headache, chest pain or feverish then do no continue on the trek.
+Symptoms of altitude would be a little same as those of high fever.
+If you start to feel dizzy, found it difficult to breathe, fatigue, headaches, chest pain or feverish then do no continue on the trek.
 Return to Chopta immediately and you will feel better.

 Also Read: Sari Village to Deoria Tal – An Awesome Trek